 In humans, the lens of the eye filters out UV light so that we cannot see it, but some people who have had eye operations (e.g. following a cataract operation) can see UV, they see a bluish or purplish glow that is invisible to most people.
 An example of this is in the paintings of water lilies by Monet following his cataract operation.

 Until recently it was thought that just a handful of animals could see UV light.
-It now seems that a great many can: many fish, reptiles and birds, and most mammals (not primates).
+It now seems that a great many can: many fish, reptiles and birds, and most mammals (though not primates).
 For instance, Kestrels can detect the urine trails of prey.
 For reindeer living in the Arctic urine appears black against the ice and snow as it absorbs UV light (urine is bad, it indicates nearby predators) whilst lichens appear white (lichens are good, reindeers eat them).

 For most humans, the only way to see the effect of UV light is to use a UV torch.
 For instance, to detect lichen, shade it from daylight, shine a UV light on it, and see if it fluoresces white, bluish or orange - if so, it's probably lichen (try it out on Cladonia portentosa).